Coordinating Decisions via Quantum Telepathy

 The second spec is photon loss.
 This is a key difficulty for a Type I implementation that could even preclude a quantum advantage~\cite{mermin1986new}.
-Because of photon loss, not only are photons sometimes unavailable, each party does not know whether the other party received their photon.\footnote{There is also the problem of dark counts where one party erroneously detects a photon.
-This scenario can be captured with the same mathematical framework. } One could imagine that if they both knew that one of the photons was lost, they could revert to the best classical strategy and thereby effectively achieve a nontrivial convex combination of the classical and quantum values.
+Because of photon loss, not only are photons sometimes unavailable, but each party also does not know whether the other party received their photon.\footnote{There is also the problem of dark counts where one party erroneously detects a photon, which would constitute a different type of error. } If they both knew that one of the photons was lost, they could revert to the best classical strategy and thereby effectively achieve a nontrivial convex combination of the classical and quantum values.
 This would retain a quantum advantage.
 However, because they each do not know whether a photon was lost for the other party, they only have probabilistic control over what strategy they implement.
-We explicitly define in~\cref{app:loss} how exactly loss affects the resulting behavior of a quantum strategy.
-In general, the resulting behavior will be a convex combination of behaviors where the weight is the probability of entanglement loss and the parties that experience loss fall back to a deterministic strategy.
-As the probability of loss increases, the quantum behavior eventually becomes a classical behavior, thereby leading to a loss of a quantum advantage.
+We explicitly define in~\Cref{app:loss} how exactly loss affects the resulting behavior of a quantum strategy.
+In general, the resulting behavior will be a convex combination of behaviors where the weight is the probability of photon loss and the parties that experience loss fall back to a deterministic strategy.
+As the probability of loss increases, the quantum advantage may eventually be lost.